- Why should your students attend?

 Any student in the Twin Cities metro area (defined as Minneapolis, St. Paul, and first ring suburbs) currently in grades 9-11 is eligible to apply for the program.
 Priority will be given to those who are (a) the first in their family to attend college, (b) are eligible for free and reduced-price lunch, or (c) are students of color.
 Past participants are not eligible.

 No, there is no cost to apply or attend.
 Breakfast and lunch will be provided each day.
-Each participant will receive a $25 metro transit pass for the week to help offset the cost of public transportation to and from the University.
+Each participant that requests one in their application will receive a $25 metro transit pass for the week to help offset the cost of public transportation to and from the University.
 Any costs incurred over the $25 are the responsibility of the participant.
 We cannot replace lost or forgotten metro transit passes.

 Full participation includes attendance Monday-Friday, 9:00 a.m (breakfast starts at 8:30) to 3:30 p.m.
 No exceptions.